Thursday, February 4, 2016

 Tuesday, October 13, 2015

 it’s been two hours and my heart is still racing with adrenaline.
-I was driving north on I-81 when a few hundred yards ahead a kid in an old Toyota came careening across the center grass median and slammed into a sedan in the fast lane.
+I was driving north on I-81 when a few hundred yards ahead a kid in an old Hyundai came careening across the center grass median and slammed into a sedan in the fast lane.

-I saw spray of steam and smoke coming from the kid’s car (i call him a kid because he had two big Kicker sub woofers in his back seat and a thin build).
+I saw spray of steam and smoke coming from the kid’s car (I call him a kid because he had two big Kicker sub woofers in his back seat and a thin build).
 The other car was 100 feet down in the ditch on the right side of the northbound lane… Each car had to have been nearing 80 mph, with a total force of 150+mph when they hit each other.

 I put on my flashers and hopped out of my car - grabbing my small first aid kit, and a two foot 3/8 driver extension I had in my trunk… Both items were not the tools for the job.
 The first aid kit had burn ointment and band aides, the socket extension bent like a boomerang when I tried to use it to pry open the driver’s door.

-I stroked the side of his neck where I felt for a pulse, then lightly patted his head saying “You’ve been in an accident, we’re trying to get the door open.
+I stroked the side of his neck where I felt for a pulse, then lightly patted his head and cheek, saying “You’ve been in an accident, we’re trying to get the door open.
 Everything will be ok…”

 I had no idea if it would be.